mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-If you return a promise in a `then` the next `then` *waits* on that promise
+If you return a promise in a `then`, the next `then` *waits* on that promise
 before continuing.
 This is the essence of promises.

-Composing promises is easy, and they thus encourage you to develop great apps
+Promises are easy to compose, so they encourage you to develop highly asynchronous
-without fear for the typical spaghetti (and associated refactoring pains) of
+apps without fear of the spaghetti code (and associated refactoring pains) of
 asynchronous systems that use completion handlers.

-## APIs That Use Promises
+## APIs that use promises

-Promises are composable, return them instead of providing completion blocks:
+Promises are composable, so return them instead of accepting completion blocks:

 ```swift
 class MyRestAPI {